MandilKarki/Mental-health-and-music-chatbot/research_notes.md

     Learn coping skills: Coping skills can help individuals manage symptoms and reduce distress.
 This can include mindfulness techniques, relaxation techniques, and stress management techniques.

     Seek professional help: Seeking help from a mental health professional, such as a therapist or counselor, can be a valuable part of the healing process.
 Mental health professionals can provide support, guidance, and evidence-based treatments for trauma.

+    # for chatbot

+       Physical trauma, such as car accidents or natural disasters Emotional trauma, such as abuse or neglect
+    Sexual trauma, such as sexual assault or harassment Psychological trauma, such as witnessing or experiencing a traumatic event Complex trauma, which is a combination of multiple traumatic experiences over time.